aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 <span class="image">![PROFILE](profile_before_index.png?raw=true)</span>

-From this, we can see where this query is spending its resources.
-In this example, we can see it's spending time on “*sending data*”.
-This means, the thread is reading and processing rows for a SELECT (https://dev.mysql.com/doc/refman/5.7/en/select.html) statement, and sending data to the client.
-Because operations occurring during this state tend to perform large amounts of disk access (reads), it is often the longest-running state over the lifetime of a given query.”Lets’ find out why it’s doing large amount of disk reads.
+ In this example, the query is spending time on “*sending data*”.
+This means, the thread is reading and processing rows for a [SELECT](https://dev.mysql.com/doc/refman/5.7/en/select.html) statement, and sending data to the client.
+Because operations occurring during this state tend to perform large amounts of disk access (reads), it is often the longest-running state over the lifetime of a given query. **You should now find out why it’s doing large amount of disk reads.**

 ## 3. Review available indexes

-Let’s check the *schema* in question to see if table have any indexes, so that we can use them in the queries to improve the read performance.
-The use of indexes to assist with large blocks of tables, data may have considerable impact on reducing MySQL query execution and, thus, overall CPU overhead.
+Indexes in general help queries to improve the read performance and so its imperative to find out the presence of indexes of the given schema in question.The use of indexes to assist with large blocks of tables, data may have considerable impact on reducing MySQL query execution and, thus, overall CPU overhead.
 Non-indexed tables are nothing more than unordered lists; hence, the MySQL engine must search them from starting to end.
 This may have little impact when working with small tables, but may dramatically affect search time for larger tables.

 Presence of index can be done by running one of the methods below:

 *using DDL of the table*

-We can check the DDL of the table to see if it has any indexes like show create table mylab.weather \G
+You can check the DDL of the table to see if it has any indexes like show create table mylab.weather \G

 ```shell
 mysql> show create table weather \G